systematicmethods/yaml-document/README.md

 in a generic manner taking inspration from generic processing using Avro.
 Although in this case there is no embedded schema.

+This means
+= Yaml documents that have fields added won't break code
+* unwanted Yaml fields can be ignored
+* Fields can be accessed with iterators

 ## Example 1

 For example with this Yaml string